mzucker/mzucker.github.io/_posts/2016-09-01-eating-sat-flavored-crow.md

 over just the color variables and an additional $$O(NC)$$ clauses for direction-color interactions.
 You may recall that SAT runtimes are, in the worst case, exponential in the number of variables.
-Should we be worried about prohibatively slow solution speeds?
+Should we be worried about prohibitively slow solution speeds?
 [*Spoiler alert:*](#conclusions) nope.

 Dealing with cycles